wolffba/cassandra_modeling/README.md

 # cassandra_modeling
 This project is an example of how to create an ETL pipeline using Python and Apache Cassandra.
+This code was developed while taking the Udacity nanodegree, "Data Engineering".
 This involved transferring from a set of raw CSV user files within a directory to make a new modified CSV file to create Apache Cassandra tables.
 A few example queries were made after creating Cassandra tables.
 The data used for this project came from the "Million Song Dataset" along with an event similator (see github page for a description: https://github.com/Interana/eventsim)

 Files: